 Planning a trip to Asia is overwhelming, to say the least.
 Where to go?
 Where to eat?
-What to See?
+What to see?
 And of course, where to stay.
 Well, we've got the last part figured out for you.
-From Hong Kong and Tokyo to Shanghai, Singapore and Bangkok, here are 23 best hotels in Asia.
+From Tokyo to Bangkok, here are 25 of the best hotels in Asia.

 It’s the glitziest, most glamorous city in Asia, with a seemingly endless array of fabulous hotel options.
-To rub shoulders with the Hong Kong's most fashionable denizens, join the likes of Ed Sheeran and Tilda Swinton at The Upper House or bed down in one of the newly-renovated rooms—sleek, sexy numbers with a subtle industrial twist—at the Landmark Mandarin Oriental.
+To rub shoulders with the Hong Kong's most fashionable denizens, join the likes of Ed Sheeran and Tilda Swinton at The Upper House or bed down in one of the renovated rooms—sleek, sexy numbers with a subtle industrial twist—at the Landmark Mandarin Oriental.
 For unforgettable harbor views, head to the Four Seasons Hong Kong (if the hotel was any closer to the water, you'd get your feet wet).
 Other favorites: the millennial-focused East, which looks out over Hong Kong’s old Kai Tak airport, and the luxe Ritz-Carlton, located between the 102nd and 118th floors of the International Commerce Centre.

 RELATED: The Sexiest Suites in Asia